jashandeep-sohi/pyds/docs/userguide.rst

  ... )
  <pds.Label object at 0x...>

+:func:`parse` takes a PDS label as an argument and parses it into a :class:`Label` object. :class:`Label` can then be used to access and manipulate the properties of the label.

 :func:`parse` must be given a valid PDS label, otherwise it will raise a :exc:`ParsingError`::